 The Dash is a 29-foot Alumaweld offshore charter boat owned and operated by Capt.
 Rye Phillips.
 One of the newest six-pack charter boats on the Oregon Coast, The Dash, also known as "Live The Dash," was custom built in 2019.
 It works exclusively out of the Brookings Fishing Charters office.
 Capt.
 Rye has operated charter boats in Oregon and Alaska for a decade, and targets everything from albacore tuna to king salmon to Pacific halibut out of Brookings.
 The Dash comfortable fishes six passengers and is one of the fastest charters boats on the Oregon Coast.
 Built by Alumaweld Boats in Eagle Point, Ore., The Dash was specifically designed for charters on the Oregon Coast and Southeast Alaska.
 It is powered by twin 150-horsepower Mercury Marine outboards.
 Like all of the charter boats running out of the Brookings Fishing Charters office, The Dash exceeds U.S. Coast Guard requirements for charter boats.

-The Papa B is a 27-foot Farallon owned and operated by Capt.
+The Papa B is a 29-foot Alumaweld Pacific owned and operated by Capt.
 Mike Brouillette.
 Designed for big water, the Papa B has a roomy cabin and enough space on the deck for six passengers.
 The Papa B arrived in Brookings in the summer of 2021, and replaced the original Papa B, Capt.
 Mike's first charter boat in Brookings.
 Customer built for use as an Oregon charter boat, the Papa B is the newest charter boat in the Brookings fleet.
 Capt.
 Mike specializes in lingcod and bottom fish, salmon, albacore tuna and halibut.
 Like the other boats that operate out of the Brookings Fishing Charters office, the Papa B has all the safety equipment required by the Coast Guard, as well as a radar and EPIRB.
 It is powered by a Volvo diesel and is one of the most efficient and fastest charter boats in the Brookings fleet.

 After graduating from Brookings-Harbor High School, Andy earned his U.S. Coast Guard captain's license, and later became a full-time sportfishing guide and charter captain.
 Initially working as a newspaper reporter and editor, Andy changed careers and built his charter business in his hometown of Brookings.
-He spent a decade running halibut and salmon charters in the Gulf of Alaska and also guiding on the world-famous Kenia River, but now guides fishing charters year round in his hometown of Brookings.
+He spent a decade running halibut and salmon charters during the summers in the Gulf of Alaska and also guiding on the world-famous Kenia River, but now operates fishing charters year round in his hometown of Brookings.
 In Alaska, Andy guided anglers to halibut as big as 405 pounds, and regularly brought 200- to 300-pound halibut back to the docks.

 Like Capt.
 Andy, Capt.
 Travis Sallander is a native of Brookings who has spent his entire life fishing on the Southern Oregon Coast.
 Travis is a full-time fishing guide and saltwater charter boat captain, with extensive experience in Oregon and Alaska.
 Andy and Travis grew up together in Brookings and have known each other, and fished together, since grade school.
-Travis captains the Miss Brooke while Andy runs his Alumaweld Columbia for salmon on the Rogue River, Coos River, and Chetco Bay.
+Travis captains the Miss Brooke and at times the Kraken.
 Travis earned his stripes guiding on the Kenai and Kasilof rivers in Alaska, as well as the Chetco River in Oregon.
 He spent several years deckhanding on the Brookings Fishing Charters boats before earning his U.S. Coast Guard near-coastal captain's license.
 Travis' favorite fisheries include the Point St. George Reef lighthouse, and trolling for salmon off the Oregon coast.

 A pitcher for his college baseball team, Capt.
-Rye Phillips has guided and worked on charter boats full time since graduating from Western Oregon University 10 years ago.
+Rye Phillips has guided and worked on charter boats full time since graduating from Western Oregon University 12 years ago.
 After several years of running six-pack charter boats in Southeast Alaska, Capt.
 Rye designed a charter boat specifically for the coastal waters out of Brookings, the 29-foot Dash.
 Prior to that, he ran charters out of Brookings in his guide sled, and quickly developed a reputation for finding big king salmon during the famous Chetco Bubble Season.
 While guiding in Alaska, one of his customers caught an unofficial world record halibut, a 482-pounder caught near Glacier Bay.
 The giant fish did not qualify for the IGFA record because it was harpooned and shot, and the angler needed help from others one the boat landing the fish.
 Capt.
 Rye is an albacore tuna specialist, and also runs charters for lingcod, rockfish, king salmon, Pacific and California halibut and crab out of Brookings.
 One of the largest halibut caught out of Brookings in recent memory, a 58-inch, 100-pound halibut, was caught with Capt.
 Rye in 2020.